The Clinic for Migrants' Rights-

-Clinic Director- Advocate Yonatan Berman:
+Clinic Director- Advocate Osnat Cohen Lifshitz:

-Academic Supervisor- Dr. Tally Krtizman-Amir
+Academic Supervisor- Dr. Tally Kritzman-Amir

-Dr. Tally Kritzman-Amir received her LLB from Tel Aviv University, Magna Cum Laude (2002).
+Dr. Tally Kritzman-Amir is a Senior Lecturer in the College of Law and Business.
+She received her LLB from Tel Aviv University, Magna Cum Laude (2002).
 She received her PhD from Tel Aviv University after graduating from the direct PhD program, and wrote her thesis on “Socio-economic refugees” (2008).
 Tally was a Hauser Research scholar at New York University School of Law (2008-9) and a Fox International Fellow at Yale University.
-She also received the Fulbright fellowship and the Yad Hanadic fellowship, as well as several prizes including the Wolf prize for PhD candidates and the Cegla prize for best student article.
-From February 2010, Tally will also serve as a Polonsky Fellow in the Van Leer Jerusalem Institute.
+She also received the Fulbright fellowship and the Yad Hanadiv fellowship, as well as several prizes including the Wolf prize for PhD candidates and the Cegla prize for best student article.Tally served as a Polonsky Fellow in the Van Leer Jerusalem Institute.
 Tally clerked for Justice Mishael Cheshin in the Israeli Supreme Court, and is a member of the Israeli bar since 2004.
 Her main research and teaching interests are immigration law, refugee law, clinical education, labor law and international law.